ParRes/Kernels/README.md

 compile time.
 These are explained succinctly in the Makefile itself.
 Edit the Makefile to activate certain parameters, and/or to set their values.

-Typing "make" without parameters in each leaf directory will prompt the user for the correct parameter syntax.
+Typing `make` without parameters in each leaf directory will prompt the user for the correct parameter syntax.
 Once the code has been built, typing the name of the executable without any parameters will prompt the user for the correct parameter syntax.